jeffgca/npm-run-localtunnel/readme.md

  - [ ] parameterize the port
  - [ ] parameterize the command to run to start the dev server
  - [ ] figure out how npx works and support that directly
+ - [ ] use the localtunnel and sirv modules directly so that this could be run as a script
+ - [ ] figure out how to support livereload or similar